Skip to content

 Grit is not toughness.
 It is not just grinding.

-It is the radical refusal to let a system that was designed to break you — break you.
+It is the radical refusal to let conditions designed to break you — break you.

 And it is choosing, when you are ready, to build something with what you have left.